- Not a substitute for professional veterinary help.

 “If you think about an owl’s eyes, they’re designed to see really well, especially in the dark.
 They have some of the largest eyes relative to body size in the animal kingdom,” says Satchu.
 “Owls also have the ability to pick up on UV light very well, even in the dark, so they can follow urine or fecal droppings to the mouse that left them, in order to find their next meal.”

-While cats can definitely hold their own in the dark, if they’re hunting the same mouse as an owl, the owl will win every time.
+While cats can definitely hold their own in the dark, if they’re hunting the same mouse as an owl, the owl is likely to get it first.

 More ways that cat vision and human vision differ